-1) Team Matches (Ties)
+1) Team Matches (Contests)

-- a) Team matches (ties) consist of 4 singles matches and 1 doubles match. - b) All individual matches will be played out, even if the outcome of the team tie is already determined.
-For example, a team has already won 3 singles matches, if they were to lose the other two matches, they would win 3-2 instead of 3-0.
-These matches are relevant for tie-breakers. - c) Individual matches are best of 5 games to 11 points. - d) There is a grace period of fifteen minutes before the first match of an NCTTA competition before a default is recorded.
+- a) Team matches (contests) consist of 4 singles matches and 1 doubles match. - b) All individual matches will be played out, even if the outcome of the team contest is already determined.
+For example, a team has already won 3 singles matches, if they were to lose the other two matches, they would win 3-2 instead of 3-0. - c) Individual matches are best of 5 games to 11 points. - d) There is a grace period of fifteen minutes before the first match of an NCTTA competition before a default is recorded.
 For any other match in the same competition the grace period is five minutes before the match will automatically be awarded to the player/team ready to compete.
 If neither opponent arrives on time for the match, a double default will be recorded. - e) Meet and division winners will be computed using the following point system.
-Teams will be awarded: - i) 2 points for a winning a tie - ii) 1 point for a non-default loss - iii) 0 points for a default loss
+Teams will be awarded: - i) 2 points for a winning a team contest - ii) 1 point for a non-default loss - iii) 0 points for a default loss

-Women's teams will only earn match points for wins against other women's teams from the same division.
-Note that team match points as described here are
+Women's varsity teams will only earn match points for wins against other women's varsity teams from the same division and co-ed varsity teams will only

-- not the same as individual rating points.
-Individual rating points can be earned regardless of whether a team tie counts for division match points. - f) Tie-breaking procedure: ITTF tie-breaking procedures (as described in Section 3.7.5 of the ITTF Regulations) will be used to determine winners among teams with the same number of match points.
+- earn match points for wins against other co-ed varsity teams from the same division. - f) Tie-breaking procedure: ITTF tie-breaking procedures (as described in Section 3.7.5 of the ITTF Regulations) will be used to determine winners among teams with the same number of match points.